tommyengstrom/domaindriven/README.md

 ### Generating the server

-Now we have defined the core parts of our domain.
-We can now generate the server using the template-haskell function `mkCmdServer`.
-It will generate a Servant API and server implementation.
-The only thing you need to do is to supply a `ActionRunner`.
+Now we have defined the core parts of our service.
+We can now generate the server using the template-haskell function `mkServer`.
+It takes two arguments: The server config and the name of the GADT representing the actions.
+E.g. `$(mkServer counterActionConfig ''CounterAction)`.

-To get a command runner we first have to define a persistance model, which tells us how the events are to be stored (note that the state is not persisted).
-We can then pick a start state and tie all the things together using `createModel`.
+The `ServerConfig`, `storeActionConfig` in this example, contains the API options for the for the Action and all it's sub actions, as well as a all parameter names.
+This can be tenerated with `$(mkServerConfig "counterActionConfig")`, but due to TemplateHaskell's stage restrictions it cannot run in the same file as `mkServer`.

 ### Simple example

 Minimal example can be found in [examples/simple/Main.hs](examples/simple/Main.hs).

-For a slightly more realistic example check out [examples/hierarchical/Main.hs](examples/hierarchical/Main.hs).
+For a slightly more realistic example check out [examples/store/Main.hs](examples/hierarchical/Main.hs).